threefoldfoundation/info_cloud/src/evdc/evdc_pricing.md

 ## Billing

 A user prepays the setup of his eVDC to a eVDC provider, according to the above prices.
-Once paid, provisioning of hardware for K8S clusters can start.
+Once paid, provisioning of hardware for Kubernetes clusters can start.

 ## How to buy TFT